 Julia is a freelance social media manager, web designer, and food writer.
 Growing up with Robb as a father gave her a unique perspective on food and food culture from around the world (and developed her appetite for adventure!).
 While living in Manchester, England, she began her reporting on the influence of Tex-Mex on the the cuisine of the UK in the series called Manx-Mex Chronicles.

 Caitríona Devery is a writer from Offaly currently based in Dublin, with interests in food, culture and the environment.
-She was the food and drink editor for District Magazine until 2021 and occasionally writes features for its food off-shoot CHAR.
-She previously wrote for UK based food publication Feast Journal.
+From 2018-2021 she was the food editor for Dublin’s District Magazine and has contributed regular features for its food offshoot, CHAR.
+From 2012-2019 she wrote and later acted as contributing editor for UK-based art and food publication Feast Journal.
 Caitríona spent ten years living in the UK and worked periodically in the food and drink industry, including time at the city’s Food and Drink Festival, cooking sausages at Manchester’s Piccadilly market and in the specialist wine and spirits trade.
 Outside of food, she has a strong interest in art, heritage and the natural environment and has curated projects such as the Carbon Flux sculpture installation in Turraun Wetlands and oral history project Memories of Turraun, both of which focus on the history of Irish bogs.
 In 2019 she wrote a local history book with Pollagh Heritage on Brickmaking in County Offaly.
 Her website is caitrionadevery.ie.